 Biological sequence comparisons are most commonly done with protein sequences (strings of amino acids) or DNA sequences (strings of nucleotides).
-The comparisons begin with an alignment, which is a mapping of one sequence onto another with insertions of gaps (often indicated by a dash) to optimize a similarity score (Fig. 19.3).
-The score can be determined in a variety of ways, but in all cases matching symbols (for amino acids or nucleotides as appropriate) are favored, whereas mismatches are not favored and gaps are penalized.
+The comparisons begin with an alignment, which is a mapping of one sequence onto another with insertions of gaps (often indicated by a dash) to optimize a similarity score (Fig. Q.3).
+The score can be determined in a variety of ways, but in all cases matching symbols (for amino acids or nucleotides as appropriate) are favored whereas mismatches are not favored and gaps are penalized.
 The gap penalty frequently takes the form of a gap-open penalty plus an additional, smaller penalty for each position included in the gap.
 The latter are referred to as affine gap penalties.

-19.2.1 Global and Local Alignments
+Q.2.1.
+Global and local alignments

 A global alignment maps each symbol in one sequence onto a corresponding symbol in another sequence.
 The result is an alignment of the two (or more) sequences from their beginnings to their ends, with any length differences accommodated by gaps that are introduced.
 This is an appropriate strategy for sequences are related to each other over their entirety.
 That is the case for many proteins and many mRNAs.
-The earliest computer program for aligning two biological sequences, written by Needleman and Wunsch [58], generates global alignments.
-Popular contemporary programs for aligning proteins, such as ClustalW [80], also compute global alignments.
-Global aligners for DNA sequences include VISTA [54], MAVID [9], and LAGAN [10].
+The earliest computer program for aligning two biological sequences, written by Needleman and Wunsch (1970), generates global alignments.
+Popular contemporary programs for aligning proteins, such as ClustalW (Thompson et al. 1994), also compute global alignments.
+Global aligners for DNA sequences include VISTA (Mayor et al. 2000), MAVID (Bray and Pachter 2003) and LAGAN (Brudno et al. 2003).

 A frequent task in comparative genomics is to find matches between two or more sequences that are not related over their entire lengths.
-For instance, two protein sequences may be related only in one or a few domains, but be different in other parts.
-The proteincoding portions of genes are frequently divided into short exons that are separated by introns.
-Exons tend to be under constraint, whereas much of the intronic DNA may be neutral, and thus at a sufficient phylogenetic distance introns can be so divergent that they no longer align, whereas exons will match well.
-The most common use of comparative genomics is to search a large database of all compiled DNA or protein sequences with a query sequence of interest.
+For instance, two protein sequences may be related only in one or a few domains, but different in other parts.
+The protein-coding portions of genes are frequently divided into short exons that are separated by introns.
+Exons tend to be under constraint whereas much of the intronic DNA may be neutral, and thus at a sufficient phylogenetic distance, introns can be so divergent that they no longer align whereas exons will match well.
+The most common use of comparative genomics to search a large database of all compiled DNA or protein sequences with a query sequence of interest.
 In this case, the goal is to find a match that may comprise only one part in billions of the database.
 When a match between only a portion of two or more sequences is desired, then a local alignment should be generated.
-One of the earliest computer programs for finding local alignments came from Smith and Waterman [75].
-The blast family of programs (Basic Local Alignment Search Tool, [1]) is used for database searches.
-One variant, called blastZ, has been adapted to compute local alignments of long genomic DNA sequences [72].
+One of the earliest computer programs for finding local alignments is from Smith and Waterman (1981).
+The blast family of programs (Basic Local Alignment Search Tool, Altschul et al. 1997) is used for database searches.
+One variant, called blastZ, has been adapted to compute local alignments of long genomic DNA sequences (Schwartz et al. 2003b).

-19.2.2 Aligning Protein Sequences
+Q.2.2.
+Aligning protein sequences